gisgeolab/ARPA_Weather_plugin/README.md

 Data from the API are converted into a DataFrame using Pandas.
 The CSV files are processed using Dask Python library.

+Notes:
-- Only dates (start & end dates) in the same year can be processed, since CSV files size is around 2GB and load multiple CSV into memory can be an issue.
+- Only dates (start & end dates) in the same year can be processed, since CSV files size is around 2GB;
-- When QGIS is closed, all CSV files downloaded are deleted
+- When QGIS is closed, all CSV files downloaded are deleted.
+They are stored in the `tmp` folder inside the plugin directory;
 - If the CSV for the selected year is already available the CSV file won't be downloaded.

 TO DO: